rykunk21/surf/README.md

-# 🌊 SURF — Simulated Usability and Rating Framework
+# 🌊 SURF — Simulated UI Rating Framework

 **SURF** is a Rust library that helps Yew developers build better web UIs by combining: